-This guide has been tested for the following phone models with the latest firmware versions supported by 3CX Phone System 11 & 12.
+This guide shows you how to provision the Yealink DECT W52P IP phone for use with 3CX Phone System and has been tested for the following phone models with the latest firmware versions supported by 3CX Phone System 12 & 12.5.

-The easiest way to set up a Yealink phone for use with 3CX Phone System is to use the built-in Plug and Play provisioning functionality inside the 3CX Phone System.
-This will allow the phone to configure itself by retrieving a 3CX-generated phone configuration file.
-Alternatively you can configure the phone using DHCP and option 66.
-For more information, see this configuration guide.
+The easiest way to set up the Yealink W52P Base for use with 3CX Phone System for Windows is by taking advantage of the built-in plug and play provisioning features 3CX Phone System provides.
+This will allow your Yealink DECT Base to automatically configure itself by retrieving a 3CX-generated phone configuration file.
+Alternatively you can configure your Yealink DECT Base using DHCP and option 66.
+Check out this guide on using DHCP and Option 66.

 Step 1: Verify the Firmware Installed on Your Base Station and Register the Handset(s)

-Verify the firmware version currently installed on the Base Station.
+Verify the firmware version currently installed on the Yealink DECT Base Station.
 To do this:

 - Power up the Base Station and go into the Web interface by typing in a web browser the Base’s IP Address (to find the Base’s IP Address tap the button on the top of the base and on the Handset screen you will receive a paging with the IP address).